evapalatou/tic-tac-toe-2/README.md

 # Design
 ### Wireframes
+The wireframes created in Marvel App depict the final design and structure of the website.
 ![Wireframes](documentation/wireframes.png)
-The wireframes created in Marvel App depict the final design and structure of the website

 ### Color Scheme
+The color palette of the website is based on the generic gradient color scheme.
+Purple is used for the main backfround, cream white for the div containers, and pink, red and yellow for highlighting purposes (i.e. buttons, links, hover effect)
 ![Color Palette](documentation/palette.png)
-The color palette of the website is based on the generic gradient color scheme.
-Dark and Lighter blue is used for the main content, whilst bright and soft orange for highlighting purposes (i.e. buttons, links, hover effect)

 ### Typography
+The project utilizes the Open Sans font family for typography.
+Open Sans is a humanist sans serif typeface designed by Steve Matteson, Type Director of Ascender Corp.
+Open Sans was designed with an upright stress, open forms and a neutral, yet friendly appearance.
+It was optimized for print, web, and mobile interfaces, and has excellent legibility characteristics in its letterforms.
 ![Typography](documentation/typography.png)

-The project utilizes the Kanit and Roboto font families for typography, providing a clean and modern aesthetic.
-The color scheme incorporates shades of white, dark blue, and orange, enhancing readability and visual appeal.
 ### Audio
+The project contains three audio files taken from the <a href="https://pixabay.com/music/" target="_blank">pixabay website</a>.
+Audio effect enhance the overall gaming experience and make the application more interactive and entertaining.
+In particular, the default setting for music is set to mute, however if you choose to hear the audio, I provide audio effects specifically for the i) mark move, ii) the winning condition, iii) draw.
 ![Sound effects](documentation/sound-effects.png)

 # Features
+The welcome index.html page includes a type text animation with instructions and suggestions about the game.
+The user has to click the 'Start Game' button in order to redirect to the main game.html page.
 ![Feature 1](documentation/feature-1.png)

+The game loads automatically the second feature of the application, which is a modal that includes detailed instructions for the users.
+In order to exit the modal, the users have to click either the 'X' symbol and the 'Start Game' button, or click anywhere in the area outside of the modal.
 ![Feature 2](documentation/feature-2.png)

+The score area displays the current round's game score and it is constantly updating.
+Here it is provided information about the score for the player X and player O.
 ![Feature 3](documentation/feature-3.png)

+The game board feature, which is a nine square cells grid and here the actual game takes place.
+It is important to pinpoint the hover effect and the winning condition animation that make the visual design of the game more interesting.
 ![Feature 4](documentation/feature-4.png)

+The three buttons area feature includes the buttons shown below that play a crucial role for the game process. i) the 'Refresh' button updates the game board after a game round is finished, ii) the 'New Board' button starts a new round, thus, sets all scores to zero, and iii) the audio icon button, which is set by default to mute.
+Players may easily toggle between mute/unmute condition.
 ![Feature 5](documentation/feature-5.png)

+The footer feature which includes information about the creator of the game and links to social media channels.
 ![Feature 6](documentation/feature-6.png)

 ### Future Improvements
+- Add a leaderboard with highest scores
+- Submit name of the player form

 # Technologies
 ### Languages
 - JavaScript - provides the biggest part of the functionality for the application.